Longwood, Bronx: Land use and terrain

 Longwood is dominated by pre-war, 5- and 6-story apartment buildings.
 Starting in the 1990s, a construction boom has resulted in a number of modern apartment buildings and row houses.
 Much of the original housing stock was structurally damaged by arson and eventually razed by the city between mid and late 1980s.

 The total land area is roughly 0.5 mi2.
 The terrain is somewhat hilly.

 Southern Boulevard Business Improvement District

 Southern Boulevard is a long-standing, mixed-use district.
 The Southern Boulevard Business Improvement District, formed in 2008, sits between the two points of closest proximity for the IRT Pelham and White Plains Road Lines.
 Other primary thoroughfares contain amenities like supermarkets, pharmacies, barbershops, hair salons, fast food, bodegas, and cheap shops.

 The Crossings

 The Crossings is a two-level 40000 sqft mall at the intersection of Hunts Point Avenue and Bruckner Boulevard.
-It has the borough's second Red Lobster restaurant, the first being in Co-op City.
-Other notable tenants include Bank of America, Dunkin' Donuts and Deals.
 Initially, the project included a residential component, but was quickly scrapped, much to the dismay of the community.